SliTaz-official/cookutils/doc/receipts-v2.md

 ```

-Note, sometimes required files may be found in the two or many packages, for
+Note, sometimes required files may be found in two or more packages, for
-example, `libdl.so` exists therein packages:
+example, `libdl.so` exists within packages:

   * `glibc-base`
   * `uclibc-armv4eb`